gae4it/xpatlife/README.md

 # 🌍 xPatLife

+## 🆕 Recent Updates (2025-12-22)

+- **Dynamic homepage search bar**: Added a typeahead search bar to the homepage hero section.
+It suggests the best-matching pages, blog posts, guides, and tools across the site (excluding legal/disclaimer pages).
+Results are limited to 5, with visual pill labels for content type.
+- **Search index endpoint**: New `/search-index.json` API route indexes all content for instant client-side search.
+- **Tooling scripts**: Added `npm run check` (runs ESLint, Prettier check, and TypeScript `tsc --noEmit`) and `npm run fix` (auto-fixes lint and formatting).
+All lint and formatting errors fixed.
+- **TypeScript compatibility**: Added ambient `declare module '*.astro'` to support `.astro` imports in dependencies.
+Updated `tsconfig.json` for stricter includes and compatibility.
+- **Dependency updates**: All npm dependencies updated to latest stable.
+Tailwind CSS pinned to v3.4.x for compatibility with `@astrojs/tailwind@6`.

 **xPatLife: Living and Working in Germany** - A comprehensive, SEO-optimized guide for expats built with **[Astro 5.0](https://astro.build/) + [Tailwind CSS](https://tailwindcss.com/)**.

 This website transforms a 170-page book into an accessible, modern web experience, providing practical and legal guidance for expats navigating life in Germany.